asmegithub/alx_be_shell/README.md

-This is a script that switches the current user to the user betty.
+This is a repository that contains different directories:
+shel_permission: this folder is to switch user to betty!